Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 The intestines use coordinated muscle contractions called peristalsis to move contents forward.
 Gas moves with these contractions toward the rectum for release.
 When an obstruction occurs:

-- Upstream Pressure Increases: Gas accumulates behind the blockage.
+- Upstream Pressure Increases: Gas, fluid, and digestive secretions accumulate behind the blockage.

-- Peristalsis Intensifies: Muscles contract harder trying to push contents through.
+- Peristalsis Intensifies: Muscles may contract harder at first while trying to push contents through.

-In early stages or partial blockages, some peristaltic waves can still push small amounts of gas past narrow spots causing intermittent flatulence.
+In early stages or partial blockages, some peristaltic waves can still push small amounts of gas past narrow spots, causing intermittent flatulence.
+In a high-grade or complete obstruction, pressure continues to build, vomiting may develop, and the bowel may become increasingly distended.

 Diagnostic Importance of Gas Passage Observation